kevinsullivan/datasci-dev/README.md

-# CS2120-003 Fall 2021
+# Data Science Development Image for Docker

 A development environment based on Python and major data analytics and machine learning libraries.
+Once your environment is running, just pen a terminal, cd into dev, and issue this command to activate a virtual environment providing all the major data science libraries: source bin/activate.
+You're up and running.

+Now, to get set up, just follow ...

-## .,,.. the Yellow Brick Road
+## ... the Yellow Brick Road

 - Update your operating system:
   - If MacOS: Be sure your OS is up-to-date.